 - Philautia means love of self.
 The self-love or self-respect in the love for one’s own self.
 This type of love can be seen as a healthy type of self-esteem but can also be harmful when it is dominated by conceitedness and egotism.

-All these six types of love are generally seen as human and healthy forms of love, but at the extreme, they can also be destructive of the individual and society, as warned by the many examples in Ancient Greek Mythology and Philosophy.
+All these six types of love are generally seen as human and healthy forms of love.
+Still, at the extreme, they can also be destructive of the individual and society, as warned by the many examples in Ancient Greek Mythology and Philosophy.

-Antonio Canova was born in the Venetian Republic, and unfortunately, his father was a stonecutter, died when Canova was three years old, Fortunately, he was put into the care of his paternal grandfather who was a stonemason and a sculptor who specialised in altars with statues and low reliefs.
+Antonio Canova was born in the Venetian Republic.
+Unfortunately, his father, who was a stonecutter, died when Canova was three years old.
+He was then put into the care of his paternal grandfather, who was a stonemason and a sculptor who specialized in altars with statues and low reliefs.
 His grandfather led Antonio into the art of sculpting.
 At the age of nine, Antonio Canova executed two small shrines of Carrara marble, which are still in existence.
 After these works, he was employed under his grandfather as a sculptor.

 Psyche Revived by Cupid’s Kiss